MarthL/sts/readme.md

-Docker         | In progress | Need to solve the errors Roles          | To do       | Need to make the backend JobField       | To do       | Need to make the backend Method add job to user       | To do       | Need to make the backend allUsersfromSameJob       | To do       | Need to make the backend EditProfile       | To do       | Adapt User entity with edit profile fields + create patch method
+Docker         | In progress | Need to solve the errors Roles          | To do       | Need to make the backend JobField       | To do       | Need to make the backend Address + CP + zipcode            | To do       | Be careful, editprofile features needs to still working.
+Implement on backend Tables for address, which will be relation with user.
+Please check for Job tables
+Method add job to user       | To do       | Need to make the backend allUsersfromSameJob       | To do       | Need to make the backend EditProfile       | To do       | Adapt User entity with edit profile fields + create patch method